appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

       }
 ```

-6. **Provision an external DB v5.0 instance** - Obtain the MongoDB URI which includes the user crdentials for data access.
+6. **Provision an external DB v5.0 instance** - Obtain the MongoDB URI, which includes the user credentials for data access.
 [Ref: Custom MongoDB](getting-started/setup/instance-configuration/custom-mongodb-redis#custom-mongodb)
 :::danger
 Please don't run the built-in embedded MongoDB with the EFS, as it could cause the Appsmith instance to crash.